utdata/rwd-mastery-assignments/gifted-students/README.md

 ## Enrollment by Program data

 To download this file, go to Texas Academic Performance Reports, or [TAPR](https://tea.texas.gov/perfreport/tapr/index.html) and follow these links:

-  - **2017–18 TAPR** or the most recent available.
+- **2017–18 TAPR** or the most recent year available.
 - **Data Download**
 - **TAPR Data in Excel (Rates Only)**
 - **District Download**, then Continue
+  - We may also come back to this and get **Campus Download**.
 - Choose **Student information**, then Continue
 - Change the Format to **Comma delimited**
 - Select **Student: Enrollment by Program**
-  - Click Download
+- Click Download.
+You should get a file called `DSTUD.dat`.

+Repeat the steps above but for the **Campus Download**.
+The file should be `CSTUD.dat`.

+You'll also want to reference the [district](https://rptsvr1.tea.texas.gov/perfreport/tapr/2018/xplore/dstud.html) and [campus](https://rptsvr1.tea.texas.gov/perfreport/tapr/2018/xplore/cstud.html) data dictionary so you know what each column is.

-Once downloaded, inspect the file.
-You'll see there are no district names in the data, only a district ID.
-We will need at companion file to give us the names.
+If you use a code editor to inspect either file you'll see there are no district or school names in the data, only IDs.
+We will need a companion file to give us the names.

-You'll also want to reference the [data dictionary](https://rptsvr1.tea.texas.gov/perfreport/tapr/2018/xplore/dstud.html) so you know what each column is.

 ## District and campus directory

 - The **Directory** that lists all school campus information can be found on [AskTED](http://tea4avholly.tea.state.tx.us/tea.askted.web/Forms/Home.aspx) at the link titled "Download School and District File".
 (There is also a copy in this repo.)
 It has the district ID that matches your program data as well as the district name and other information about districts and campuses.

-## Rubrics
+## Assignment rubrics

 - [Rubric for Workbench](rubric-wb.md)
 - [Rubric for R](rubric-r.md)